Aboard Gloria’s Grail, Geminian Waters

 In the distance, she could almost see Olive turn his head.

-“You need to put more focus on Oros,” Werner returned.
+“You need to place more focus on Oros,” Werner returned.
 “I agree with Cadence and the members of your crew that she is something that needs to be removed.
 She challenged your leadership and is spreading dissent among your men.”

 “Hm, since everyone is saying it, I guess I should look into it.”
 Maria frowned a rare frown.
 “I really don’t like being pushed to do things though.”
 She brightened a beat after and chuckled.
 “Hey, is it me, or are you being a little bit friendlier now, Wern?”